 Patti McGowan Secretary Email Patti

 I live outside of Pittsburgh, PA with my husband and three young adult children.
 Our youngest son, Hunter, is deaf-blind and is diagnosed with Usher Syndrome Type II.
-I also work as one of the two Family Consultants with the Pennsylvania Deaf-Blind Project, and have had the opportunity to work with NCDB and Perkins in my role as a parent leader.
+I also work as one of the two Family Consultants with the Pennsylvania Deaf-Blind Project, and have had the opportunity to work with National Center on Deaf-Blindness (NCDB) and Perkins in my role as a parent leader.

 Edgenie Bellah Affiliate Coordinator Email Edgenie